Service animal: Miniature horse

 A miniature horse working as a guide animal at the Cincinnati airport.

 A miniature horse can be trained to as a guide horse for a blind person, to pull wheelchairs, or as support for persons with Parkinson's disease.

-A full-grown miniature horse can vary from 26" to 38".
+A full-grown miniature horse can vary from 26 to 38 inches.
 There are two main registering organisations.
-The American Miniature Horse Association limits height to 34" whereas the American Miniature Horse Registry has a division for horses 34" to 38".
+The American Miniature Horse Association limits height to 34 inches whereas the American Miniature Horse Registry has a division for horses 34 to 38 in.

 There are a number of advantages of miniature horses as service animals.
 Miniature horses may be chosen by people whose religion considers dogs to be unclean or who have serious allergies to dogs, as well as phobias.
 Miniature horses have average lifespans of 30–35 years (longer than those of both service dogs and monkeys) and take at least 6 months to a year of training, done only by professional trainers.
 The training period is usually longer for a miniature horse than for a dog, partly because horses are easily spooked by loud noises.

-Guide horse users report they typically are immediately recognised as a working service animal, whereas a dog may be mistaken for a pet.
-Miniature horses have been praised for their excellent range of vision (350 degrees), good memories, calm nature, focused demeanor, and good cost-effectiveness.
-They are cost-effective primarily because their long working life, of about 20 years, is so much longer than for other animals, so the longer training period is balanced by the longer service time.
-They are particularly well suited to guiding people with no or low vision.
+Guide horse users report they typically are immediately recognized as a working service animal, whereas a dog may be mistaken for a pet.
+Miniature horses have been praised for their range of vision (350 degrees), good memories, calm nature, focused demeanor, and cost-effectiveness for their long working life of 20 years They are considered well suited to guiding people with no or low vision.

 Helper monkey

 A helper monkey was a type of assistance animal trained to help people with quadriplegia, severe spinal cord injuries, or other mobility impairments, similar to a mobility assistance dog.
 Starting in the 1970s and up through 2020, the Boston-based organization Helping Hands trained capuchin monkeys to perform manual tasks such as grasping items, including operating knobs and switches, washing their human's face, microwaving food and opening drink bottles, and turning the pages of a book.
 The number of animals successfully placed in the program was very low.
 Over 30 years after its founding, Helping Hands had placed an average of about five monkeys per year.
-However, these individual placements often received national media coverage, suggesting that monkey helpers were a relatively common phenomenon.
+These individual placements often received national media coverage.

 In 2010, the U.S. federal government revised its definition of service animal under the Americans with Disabilities Act (ADA).
 Non-human primates are no longer recognised as service animals under the ADA.
 The American Veterinary Medical Association does not support the use of non-human primates as assistance animals because of animal welfare concerns, the potential for serious injury to people, and risks that primates may transfer dangerous diseases to humans.
 The organization that trained monkey helpers, Helping Hands, rebranded in 2023, becoming Envisioning Access and turning its focus to assistive technologies.